From the standpoint of both a provider and patient, Kristen Gruis knows firsthand the importance of quality rural health care.

 The bad news was a few days later, over the weekend, she wasn’t eating or drinking very well.
 Gruis took her back to the hospital for fluids.
 Her oxygen levels still looked good, so once again, she was sent home.

-Dr. Chavarria said treatment for infants with RSV isn’t entirely specific, and is mainly supportive, contrary to what some patients think.
+Treatment for infants with RSV isn’t entirely specific, and is mainly supportive, contrary to what some patients think.
 The main forms of treatment include:

 - Suction of the nose